AyeeshaEP/VeganEats/README.md

 #### MVP

-- Utilize Airtable to supply data
+- Utilize React Router, installed via NPM.
+- Have at least 6 seperate, rendered components.
+- Implement an organized and understandable React file structure.
+- Utilize functional and class Reach components appropriately.
+- Use Axious to consume data from Airtable, and GET/render that data in your components.
-- Render data on page
+- Use Axios to POST/create new data on Airtable.
-- Add and delete posts from Airtable
+- Use ONLY react for DOM Manipulation.

 #### PostMVP

-- Allow users to add to posts on Airtable
+- Allow users to add to posts on Airtable.

 ## Project Schedule